m-boutaleb/LZS/README.md

 # Features

-  - Command Lind Interface available
+  - Command Line Interface available
   - Multilayer architecture
   - Compress and decompress all kind of data